-ToonZoom Animator is an online frame based 2D animation, stop motion maker, flip book, story board or whatever you can think of creation tool.
+ToonZoom Animate is an online frame based 2D animation, stop motion maker, flip book, story board, diagram / chart maker or whatever you can think of creation tool.

-But if you are just starting out and looking to get the basics down or looking to create animitated funnies that hopefully go viral, then ToonZoom may be just what you need.
+If you are looking to create animitated diagrams of any sort or something funny that hopefully goes viral, then ToonZoom may be just what you need.
 Oh yeah, it's totally free!

 Still interested?
 Read on....

-Turn your creations into viral GiFs by uploading to Cloud Convert.
+Tip: Turn your creations into viral GiFs by using the render to GIF button or uploading your finished video to Cloud Convert.

 You can make some interesting things with ToonZoom.
 How advanced you get is up to you.

 Note: This help file is currently being written as you read this!
-There is so much to cover about how to use this app for animation.
+There may be mispellings and grammatical errors.
+There is so much to cover about how to use this app for animation / diagramming that I may mistype a thing or two.
 Check back frequently for updates or contact me if you need help!

 Rule #1: Be patient and take your time.
 This is supposed to be fun.
 There is a slight learning curve.
 If something is not going right perhaps you are doing it wrong or maybe you have found a bug.
 If you think you have found a bug please contact me so I can fix it!

-Upload your art assets by click the button.
+Upload your art assets by clicking the button.